Choosing the right appliances for your new kitchen

-The technology in modern kitchens is so different to 70 years ago when it was a big deal to have a fridge in your kitchen.
+The technology in modern kitchens is so different to 70 years ago when it was just a big deal to have a fridge in your kitchen.
 Today there are so many different options.
-At Jag Kitchens our experienced Designers can help you to choose the right appliances for you and your new kitchen – it’s not just about choosing white or stainless!
+At Jag Kitchens our experienced design consultants can help you to choose the right appliances for you and your new kitchen – it’s not just about choosing white or stainless!

 There is a range of different sized ovens on the market these days, however, 600mm and 900mm wide are the most common.
 This refers to the external width of the oven.
 The internal cavity actually varies between different brands.
 This affects the practical use the oven, particularly when it comes to large joints of meat or the cooking of multiple dishes.